Nordgaren/tabstate-util/README.md

 ## Does it work?
 ~~Lmao~~
 It works for the most part, now.
 Check below.
-There is still data that doesn't get parsed, and I probably have a few definitions incorrect, but for now it does work for the most part.
+There is still data that doesn't get parsed, and I probably have a few definitions incorrect, but for now it does work for most files.
 Still need to figure out the multi-buffer stuff.

 ## How do I use it?
 The tab buffers are located in `%localappdata%\Packages\Microsoft.WindowsNotepad_8wekyb3d8bbwe\LocalState\TabState`.